 “If it pretends to work, we will pretend to care”.
 Ironically, I paid for this one (below).

 Steel and Sewerage

-Some sewerage treatment systems are supplied using shipping containers, and / or mild steel frameworks.
+Some package plants are supplied using shipping containers, and / or mild steel frameworks.
 Special coatings have been applied to metal parts, in the factory, which is essential, and offers great oxidization (rust) protection – while in the factory.
-These systems, do, however leave the factory, travel maybe 5000 - 10 000 kilometers, on dirt and dusty potholed tracks, through war zones, and flooded rivers to reach a remote mine-site in the African bush, where they get off loaded and reassembled using local inhabitants, without any damage to this coating?
-After 3 / 4years, the system is a rust bucket, and would require replacement – yet again.
-Manhandling these sewage systems in the factory are pretty easy, but on the remote mine-site, craneage is a must.
+These systems, do, however leave the factory, travel maybe 5000 kilometers, on dirt and dusty potholed tracks, through war zones, and flooded rivers to reach a remote mine-site in the African bush, where they get off loaded and reassembled using local inhabitants, without any damage to this coating?
+After 3 / 5 years, the system is a rust bucket, and would require replacement – yet again.
+Manhandling these sewage systems in the factory are pretty easy, but on the remote mine-site, crane-age is a must.
 The alternative - roto-moulded (plastic) tank systems, are easily manhandled into position.
 And they don’t rust, ever.

-Most sewerage systems are manufactured using plastic roto-moulded tanks, although there are a few fibre-glass designs The roto-plastic base-material is flexible, U-V stabilized, tough and does not oxidize easily.
+Most package treatment plants are manufactured using plastic roto-moulded tanks, although there are a few fibre-glass designs The roto-plastic base-material is flexible, U-V stabilized, tough and does not oxidize easily.
 The plastic itself is resistant to chemicals, sewage contaminants, and toxic / corrosive gasses.
 These tanks are easily welded, cut, and even shaped, often on site.
 We have repaired a few of our Scarab systems after damage occurred during delivery, and quite successfully.